jackoalan/PSPL/README.md

 graphics architectures.
-It accomplishes this with an extended [Markdown-syntax](http://en.wikipedia.org/wiki/Markdown) programming language conbined with a design-oriented suite of *file formats*, *runtime libraries* and offline *pre-processing tools*.
+It accomplishes this with an extended [Markdown-syntax](http://en.wikipedia.org/wiki/Markdown) programming language combined with a design-oriented suite of *file formats*, *runtime libraries* and offline *pre-processing tools*.